deadlyjack/acode-plugin-python/README.md

-# acode-plugin-python_runner
+# acode-plugin-python

-Acode plugin to run python code
+Plugin to run python code in [Acode](https://acode.foxdebug.com) editor for android.
+This plugin uses [Pyodide](https://pyodide.org) project to run python in browser.